Pascual Comín Moya: Family and youth

 Bienvenido Comín married Luciana Moya Huerto (died 1896); none of the sources consulted provides any information either on her or on her family.
-The couple had 3 children: Pascual (born 1855), Francisco Javier (1857) all brought up in very religious and zealously Traditionalist ambience.
+The couple had 3 children: Pascual (born 1855), Francisco Javier (1857) and María Comín y Moya (1862), all brought up in very religious and zealously Traditionalist ambience.
 It is not clear where the young Pascual received his early education.
 He then enrolled in Facultad de Derecho at the University of Zaragoza; exact years of his academic career are not known, though they fell probably on the early 1870s.
 Comín Moya obtained the licenciatura in law in Zaragoza, to pursue his doctoral research at Universidad Central in Madrid later on; the year of his doctorado is not clear.
 In the late 1870s he was back in Zaragoza, where he soon opened his own law office.

 At unspecified time Pascual Comín Moya married María de Arévalo y Aguilar; there is no information on her or her family available.
 It is neither clear whether the couple had any children.
 When referred in societé columns of the press, e.g. in the 1890s, they are listed along nephews and other relatives, but never with own children; also later notes on Comín's family engagements do not contain information on his children.
 Comín's obituaries and death notices, which customarily contained condolences addressed to descendants, did not mention any.
 Marquesado de Comín, which Pascual inherited from his father, passed on to his younger brother.
 A few of Comín's relatives grew to public figures.
 Pascual's younger brother Francisco Javier became an academic and served as dean of the law faculty in Zaragoza; his son and Pascual's nephew Jesús Comín y Sagüés emerged as Carlist politician and served in the Republican Cortes.
 The son of Jesús Alfonso Carlos Comín Ros gained name as a writer and politician who tried to merge Communism and Catholicism, while his son Antoni Comín Oliveres is a Catalanist separatist politician.